SARSEF 2015 Winners

 Education: Have ideas to make learning more fun, easier or less expensive.
 Test them out!

-SARSEF wanted STUDENTS to be a part of the solution to the most pressing problems in our community this year.
-We can all help make the next 60 years AMAZING!
+SARSEF wants STUDENTS to be a part of the solution to the most pressing problems in our community this year.
+We can all help make the future AMAZING!

 Please read the SARSEF sections under the Student icons above or the FAQ section to find out more and then if you still have questions, please contact us.